NEWS

 delegation and introduced SU's school history, educational philosophy, international

 cooperation network, scientific research direction and development vision.
-She introduced
+She

-SU relies on the strong financial strength and diversified industrial structure of Sunway Group,
+talents, saying that SU relies on the strong financial strength and diversified industrial

-focuses on smart city, education technology, electronic health technology, food technology,
+structure of Sunway Group, focuses on smart city, education technology, electronic

-retail technology, financial technology and other fields, and promotes the formation of
+health technology, food technology, retail technology, financial technology and other

-cross-field teachers and students teams, interdisciplinary research and scientific research
+interdisciplinary research and scientific research results incubation.
+Based on the

-results incubation.
-Based on the good foundation of cooperation between the two
+good foundation of cooperation between the two universities, HZU looks forward to

-universities, HZU looks forward to further strengthening cooperation in student exchange,
+further strengthening cooperation in student exchange, faculty visit, joint project

-faculty visit, joint project application, innovation and entrepreneurship, scientific research
+application, innovation and entrepreneurship, scientific research cooperation and

-relations between the two universities in constantly expanding the fields of exchange and
+between the two universities in constantly expanding the fields of exchange and

 cooperation.

-This year marks the beginning of the second decade of jointly building the Belt and Road
+This year marks the beginning of the second decade of jointly building the Belt and

-exchange and cooperation network, broaden the channels for international education,
+education exchange and cooperation network, broaden the channels for international

-and cooperation, and carry out higher-level exchange and cooperation projects.
-Add impetus
+relations of exchange and cooperation, and carry out higher-level exchange and

-to the high quality development and construction of the university into a high-level
+cooperation projects.
+Add impetus to the high quality development and construction

 返回原图